Family. Home. Community.

 JC members can use their skillsets in its sub-committees that have incredible impact.
 Members who participate and create impact over time could also be recruited to lend their professional talents to the CTL staff, Board of Directors, or Board committees for special project opportunities.

-Sub-committees will begin meeting in June 2023!
+Sub-committees will begin meeting soon!

 All active members are eligible to join one or more sub-committees to help execute the vision of the Junior Committee.
 On your membership application, simply indicate your interest(s), and we will contact you!